Stability and interpolation properties for Stokes-like virtual element spaces: Introduction

 In recent years, due to their flexibility in handling complex data features and adaptive mesh refinements, Galerkin methods based on polytopal meshes received an increasing attention.
 The virtual element method (VEM)~\cite{BeiraoDaVeiga-Brezzi-Cangiani-Manzini-Marini-Russo:2013} is one amid the most successful of such polytopal methods.

 Amongst the various problems that have been tackled with the VEM, fluid static and dynamic problems have a prominent role.
 The first paper coping with a lowest order VEM for the Stokes problem is~\cite{Antonietti-BeiraoDaVeiga-Mora-Verani:2014}.
 Later, its general order conforming~\cite{BeiraoDaVeiga-Lovadina-Vacca:2017} and nonconforming versions~\cite{Cangiani-Gyrya-Manzini:2016, Liu-Li-Chen:2017} have been discussed.
 Based on that, conforming~\cite{BeiraoDaVeiga-Lovadina-Vacca:2018} and nonconforming VEMs for the Navier-Stokes problem~\cite{Liu-Chen:2019} were also introduced.
+All these references are concerned with divergence free methods.

 In addition to such works that represent the backbone of the VEM for fluid-type problems, other similar topics have been studied as well, an incomplete and short list being: mixed VEMs for the pseudo-stress-velocity formulation of the Stokes problem~\cite{Caceres-Gatica:2017}; mixed VEMs for quasi-Newtonian flows~\cite{Caceres-Gatica-Sequeira:2018}; mixed VEMs for the Navier-Stokes problem~\cite{Gatica-Munar-Sequeira:2018}; other variants of the VEM for the Darcy problem~\cite{Wang-Wang-Chen-He:2019, Vacca:2018, Caceres-Gatica-Sequeira:2017, Mora-Reales-Silgado:2021}; the analysis of the Stokes complex in the VEM framework~\cite{BeiraoDaVeiga-Mora-Vacca:2019, BeiraoDaVeiga-Dassi-Vacca:2020}; a stabilized VEM for the unsteady incompressible Navier-Stokes problem~\cite{Irisarri-Hauke:2019}; implementation details~\cite{Dassi-Vacca:2020}; a pressure robust variant of the VEM for the Stokes problem~\cite{Frerichs-Merdon:2022}; the magneto-hydrodynamic problem~\cite{BeiraoDaVeiga-Dassi-Manzini-Mascotto:2022}; the $\h\p$-version of the standard VEM for the Stokes problem~\cite{Chernov-Marcati-Mascotto:2021}; stationary quasi-geostrophic equations of the ocean~\cite{Mora-Silgado:2022}; the unsteady Navier-Stokes problem~\cite{Adak-Mora-Natarajan-Silgado:2021}.